Q: How do you work with squirmy pets?

 Q: Does it cost less if I schedule more frequent appointments?

 Pearly Whites offers a variety of different options based on the frequency of your visits to suit individual needs.
 You are welcome to visit the Home page for details.

 Q: My dog is gigantic/tiny, does it cost more/less?

-Our pricing for drug-free pet teeth cleaning is based on the frequency of visits rather than the size of your pet.
+Our pricing is based on the frequency of visits rather than the size of your pet.
 Please visit the Home page for details.
 Challenging behavior arises from the ‘spirit’, the physical parameters often only play a small role.

 Q: Why does the 1st Visit cost more than the 12+ months visit?

-In our 1st Visit, I will meet you and walk you through the process.
+In our 1st Visit, I will walk you through the process.
 Getting to know each other and easing into the new process can take some time.
-Consequently, drug-free pet teeth cleaning often takes longer the first time.
+Consequently, the teeth cleaning often takes longer the first time.
 By the second and subsequent sessions, your pet is familiar with me and the cleaning, the accompanying smells, noises, and touch.
 Just like grooming and nail clipping, on following visits, pets know what to expect which allow work proceed even more efficiently each time.

 Q: How do you take payment?

 Method of payment: cash or cheque, VISA, and MasterCard as well as Email Money Transfer.

 Q: Do I have to pay when I book the session?